Sports Watch & Bike Computer Update, Garmin Rumours and more

 Here, we cover all the recently released sports watches, bike computers, and expected next-gen models, i.e. Garmin (Edge, Forerunner, Instinct, Venu, Fenix/Epix), Polar (Grit, Vantage, Pacer), Coros (Vertix, Apex, Pace Pro, Dura) and more.

-The information here is usually based on industry chats, dual-sourced rumours, quality leaks, the extrapolation of past product release cycles, broader technological changes, and their availability.
+The information here is typically based on industry discussions, dual-sourced rumours, high-quality leaks, the extrapolation of past product release cycles, broader technological trends, and their availability.
 Almost all the new products I discuss here will happen, but precise timings and names are never set in stone.

 I never include info that contravenes NDAs.

-Regular readers know this article is frequently updated.
-If you are here for the first time and interested in ‘future sports devices & feature sports tech developments,’ this post is a good read and discusses new technologies and features rather than specific watch models.
+Regular readers are aware that this article is frequently updated.
+If you’re here for the first time and interested in ‘future sports devices and feature sports tech developments,’ this post is a good read, discussing new technologies and features rather than specific watch models.

 RECAP: Recent Highlights

-Fenix 8 represents the death of the old screen format.
-It’s Epix 3 in all but name.
+Fenix 8 represents the death of the old MIP display tech.
 The real MIP-screened Fenix is now a niche product relegated to the Solar tech backwater of more serious adventurers.
+Fenix 8 is Epix 3 in all but name – predicted here three years ago.

 - ✔️Lily 2 (Q1.2024) plus ✔️ HRM-FIT, ✔️Lily 2 Active Q3.2024, ✔️Forerunner 165 (14 Feb 2024), ✔️Edge 1050 (June 25, 2024), ✔️Enduro 3/2s – (27 August), ✔️Fenix 8 – (27 August), ✔️Fenix E – (27 August)